Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Introduction

+I apply the method to estimate how online hotel rankings affect clicks using Expedia datasets in \cite{ursu_power_2018}.
+The datasets include both an observational sample that ranks hotels based on relevance and an experimental sample that ranks hotels randomly.
+In this context, the outcome of interest $Y$ is clicking on a given hotel, the treatment $X$ is the ranking of that hotel, and $Z$ includes rating and other hotel characteristics that may affect its ranking in the observational sample.
+When compared to the estimate that only uses experimental data, I show my method significantly improves the estimation efficiency by leveraging hotel characteristics as imperfect instruments.

 The remainder of the paper is organized as follows: Section 2 reviews the literature.
 Section 3 presents the setup and key assumptions.
 Section 4 introduces the estimation method.
-Section 5 discusses the theoretical efficiency gain and its implications for researchers and firms.
-Section 6 provides methods that are robust when the observational model is misspecified.
-Section 7 uses simulation to illustrate the efficiency gain in different situations.
-Section 8 presents my results that measure effects of hotel rankings on clicks using datasets in \cite{ursu_power_2018}.
-Section 9 offers my conclusions.
+Section 5 discusses the theoretical efficiency gain.
+Section 6 extends the method from linear to nonlinear models.
+Section 7 illustrates the source and magnitude of efficiency gain through simulation.
+Section 8 applies the method to measure effects of hotel rankings on clicks using datasets from \cite{ursu_power_2018}.
+Section 9 concludes.